ARCH 2002 Architecture Studio - Fundamentals of Digital Design

 Coordinator Ursa Komac Opens in new window

-Description This unit introduces students to fundamentals of spatial organisation and human experience in the built environment.
+Description This subject introduces students to fundamentals of spatial organisation and human experience in the built environment.
 Principles of making will be practiced and analysed for their relationship to architectural outcomes, the study of Modern organisational strategies, materiality, experiential phenomena, and abstraction.
 Students work on project-based assessments that involve an iterative process of reflection and refinement, the use of digital techniques of 3D design including NURBS modelling and rapid prototyping to explore architectural concepts.
 This work is contextualised as students learn about the history, theory, and discourse of architecture from the Industrial Revolution to the Present.

 School Eng, Design & Built Env